christophe-rd/fuelinex/notes/fleetingnotes/2024_fleetingnotes.md

 ###### Chilled to be forced: the best dose to wake up buds from winter dormancy

+**Permanent note: **

 A lack of chilling does not only affect the time of budburst but could potentially impact tree vitality by decreassing bud survival.
 With continuing climate change and the winters get warmer, a lack of chilling might lower the sensitivity of trees to spring warming due to insufficient release of dormancy

 Chillin duration outweighed the importance of absolute chillin temperatures.
 This indicates that phenological models of temperate and boreal forests should accoun t for all chilling temperatures below 10C, especially the ones below or above zero.

+### 18 November

+###### Changes in autumn senescence in northern hemisphere deciduous trees: a meta-analysis of autumn phenology studies

+**Permanent note:**

+Meta analysis of autumn phenology

+October temperatures were the strongest predictors of senescence date, followed by cooling degree-days, latitude, photoperiod and monthly precipitation.
+The strength of the relationships differed between high and low latitude sites.

+Autumn senescence has been more delayed at low (25 to 49N) than high (50 to 70) latitudes.
+Because high latitudes sites are more sensitive to photoperiod *to cross reference to the notes about this subject.*

+Senescence delays in North America>Asia and Europe.

+Leaf senescence completes the growing season for deciduous trees and factors tha lengthen the period of plant photosynthesis and increase rates of growth primary productivity could contribute to reduced atmospheric CO2 concentrations to enhanced carbon sequestration in terrestrial plants.

+In addition to site-level meteorological factors, the timing of spring leaf-out would be linked to autumn leaf senescence.

+List of metrics used to measure leaf senescence.
+The one that was the most popular: 50% of leaf fall, 100% leaf fall, NDVI (Normalized difference vegetation index), 80% leaf fall, 50% green, 50% colour change, 0% green, 50% YELLOW.

+Compared to low-latitude ecosystems, high latitude will get the largest increases in temperature over the next century.
+Photoperiod will remain the same.
+These asynchronous changes in meteorological factors may affect plant communities and their role in carbon sequestration.
+E.g. southerly species migrate north in response to higher temperature, these will lengthen their photosynthetic period while native, photoperiod-dependant northerly species may show less flexibility in the timing of leaf senescence, affecting competitive dynamics within plant communities. *Photoperiod constraints on leaf senescence, as it was part of the highly cited papers*

+We need to consider the biological releveance of senescence metrics because there can be species-specific relationships between the end of the photosynthetic period and date of leaf fall.
+Thus, leaf senescence is a combination of biodegradation and nutrient resorption, deciduous trees show a large decline in photosynthetic activity long before they drop their leaves.

+Plants in the orders of Fagales and Rosales respond the most to increases of air temperatures. (oak, birch, beech, carya)

+###### Contrasting responses of autumn-leaf senescence to daytime and night-time warming

+**Permanent note:**

+Their models shows that incorporating day time and night time, rather than temperature alone is really important.
+They predict an earlier LSD unlike what has been reported.
+It could be an unrecognized positive feedback to climate change and could potentially weakends the capapability of terrestrial ecosystems to uptake carbon.

+###### Delayed autumn phenology in the Northern Hemisphere is related to change in both climate and spring phenology

+**Permanent notes:**

+Studies have reported positive correlations between day length and/or light intensity and EOS dates.
+However, the physiological mechanism of light regulatioin of EOS is still unclear due to the difficulty in separating the effects of day length and light intensity.

+They found that a warming climate in summer/autumn delayed EOS date in most of Northern hemisphere, especially in cold region.
+This positive effect is likely related to the warming-induced enhancement of activities of photosynthetic enzymes, to the reduced speed of chlorophyll degradation, to the reduced probability of bering exposed to frost in autumn, or to the increased potential for growth and photosynthetic consumption.

+Mechanims proposed to explain the carryover effects of SOS on EOS (i.e. earlier start of season is followed by an earlier date of EOS):

+1: Timing of leaf senescence was reported to be constrained by factors associated with leaf traits directly, such as leaf life span and programmed cell death.

+2: earlier spring might lead to soil water loss in the early part of growing season, thereby increasing the prevalence of dought during summer --> result in early leaf senescence

+3: Earlier leaf emergence may increase the risk of being exposed to spring frost and the oubreak of harmful insects which may be related to earlier leaf sencesnce.

+4: Correlation between SOS and EOS may be related to the limitation in the size of the plants' carbon sink: earlier accumulation of nonstructural carbohydrate in spring might have contributed to the earlier achievement of its max carbon content in autumn

+However, the relation of SOS on EOS < climatic variables across all bioomes and even in areas with deciduous forest.

+###### Divergent responses of phenology and growth to summer and autumnal warming

+**Permanent note:**

+Warming in result to climate change is not seasonally uniform and substantial asymmetric seasonal warming has been reported not only for high latitudes, but also for temperate regions.

+Changes in plant phenology alter the GS length with consequent influence on ecosystem structure and functioning, such as plant productivityt and carbon and nutrient cycling

+They showed delayed autumn senescence in response to warmer temperature becaue of the activity of photosynthetic enzymes that could be maitained at a a higher level under warmer conditions in autumn.
+The degradation rate of chlorophyll would decrease and timming of senescnece would be delayed.

+Warmer autumn led to increased growth of seedlings.
+This may result in 2 causes:

+1. delayed leaf senesnce increases photosynthetic carbon gains due to the later degradation of chlrioophyll and extends the growing season(source-driven timing of foliar senescence)

+2. Higher temperatures extend the growth of wood and leadf to a later foliar senescence (sink-driven timing of foliar senescence)\

+They showed that the timing of autumn senescence and growth respond differentailly to nonuniform seasonal warming.